s-balamurali/Blinkit_Dashboard_PowerBI/README.md

 📊 **Comprehensive Sales Performance, Customer Insights & Outlet Analysis using Power BI**

-This project is a **data-driven analysis of Blinkit’s sales performance** using **SQL + Power BI**, transforming raw business requirements into an interactive and insightful dashboard.
+This project is a **data-driven analysis of Blinkit’s sales performance** using **Power BI**, transforming raw business requirements into an interactive and insightful dashboard.

 ---